COSSAS/SOARCA/docs/content/en/docs/soarca-extensions/fin-protocol.md

 |capability_id            |UUID        |string     |Capability uuid to control

 #### pause
 The message is used to halt the further execution of the Fin.
-Following command will be responded to with nack, unless it is resume or stop.
+The following command will be responded to with a nack, unless it is resumed or stopped.

 ```plantuml
 @startjson